pedrovgs/DeepPanel/README.md

 Python project used to implement **comic vignettes segmentation using a machine learning method named deep learning**.

 DeepPanel let's you extract all the panels' location from a comic page **using a machine learning model trained in this repository.
 This project does not use Open CV but a deep learning model designed for image segmentation based on a [convolutional neural network named U-Net](https://en.wikipedia.org/wiki/U-Net).
-We've optimized our model in terms of size and performance for mobile applications.**.
-Powered by [TensorFlow](https://www.tensorflow.org), DeepPanel is able to find all the panels' location in less than a second.
+We've optimized our model in terms of size and performance for mobile applications.** Powered by [TensorFlow](https://www.tensorflow.org), DeepPanel is able to find all the panels' location in less than a second.

 You can find this model's application for Android and iOS in these GitHub repositories: